Grammar School Faculty

 Jennifer’s enthusiasm for the Bible, especially the Old Testament, is evident in her teaching.
 She enjoys exploring the connections between the Old and New Testaments, with 1 and 2 Samuel being her favorite books due to her interest in the life and events of David.
 Her love for Scripture is something she eagerly shares with her students, inspiring them to deepen their understanding and faith.

-Outside the classroom, Jennifer enjoys a rich and fulfilling life with her husband, Tom, their daughter, and their two beloved dogs, Luca and Lobo.
+Outside of the classroom, Jennifer enjoys a rich and fulfilling life with her husband, Tom, their daughter, and their two beloved dogs, Luca and Lobo.
 The family resides in Southampton and attends Calvary Chapel of Marlton.
 Jennifer also enjoys spending time outdoors, hiking with her dogs, and engaging in various hobbies, including reading and caring for her five chickens.

 Jennifer feels truly blessed to be part of the Trinity community, where she values the opportunity to work alongside dedicated faculty and help guide her students in both their academic and spiritual journeys.